 That’s correct.
 “Localization” means adapting a product to the needs of a certain market.
 It mainly refers to its regional linguistic, technical and legal adaptation.
 Localization does not necessarily cover anything that goes beyond getting all the assets in a specific language ready for printing.
 This seems to be a more or less common misunderstanding in the tabletop industry, and in others as well.

-But no worries: if you decide to go with us not only for the translation part, we are happy to get you in touch with German publishers covering the DACH region who then take over the marketing and sales part of the publication process.
+But no worries: if you decide to go with us not only for the language part, we are happy to get you in touch with German publishers covering the DACH region who then take over the marketing and sales part of the publication process.
 We are well connected with German publishers big and small and the German crowdfunding platform Spieleschmiede.

 Yes, absolutely!
 Having your rulebook available in more languages at an early stage of your live campaign does not only attract more backers from different countries and boost your pre-orders.
 More backers and a successful campaign also attract potential licensing partners for your game happy to take care of the retail version.